V. S. Naipaul: 1943–1954: Education: Port of Spain and Oxford

-Naipaul was enrolled in the government-run Queen's Royal College (QRC), an urban, cosmopolitan, high performing school, which was designed and functioned in the fashion of a British boys' public school.
+Naipaul was enrolled in the government-run Queen's Royal College (QRC), an urban, cosmopolitan, high-performing school, which was designed and functioned in the fashion of a British boys' public school.
 Before he turned 17, he won a Trinidad Government scholarship to study abroad.
 He reflected later that the scholarship would have allowed him to study any subject at any institution of higher learning in the British Commonwealth, but that he chose to go to Oxford to do a degree in English.
 He went, he wrote, "in order at last to write...."
 In August 1950, Naipaul boarded a Pan Am flight to New York, continuing the next day by boat to London.
 He left Trinidad, like the narrator of Miguel Street, hardening himself to the emotion displayed by his family.
 For recording the impressions of his journey, Naipaul purchased a pad of paper and a copying pencil, noting, "I had bought the pad and pencil because I was travelling to become a writer, and I had to start."
-The copious notes and letters from that time were to become the basis for the chapter "Journey" in Naipaul's novel The Enigma of Arrival written 37 years later.
+The copious notes and letters from that time were to become the basis for the chapter "Journey" in Naipaul's novel The Enigma of Arrival, written 37 years later.

-Arriving at Oxford for the Michaelmas term, 1950, Naipaul judged himself adequately prepared for his studies; in the judgment of his Latin tutor, Peter Bayley, Naipaul showed promise and poise.
+Arriving at Oxford for the Michaelmas term, 1950, Naipaul judged himself adequately prepared for his studies; in the judgement of his Latin tutor, Peter Bayley, Naipaul showed promise and poise.
 But, a year later, in Naipaul's estimation, his attempts at writing felt contrived.
 Unsure of his ability and calling, and lonely, he became depressed.
 By late March 1952, plans were made for his return to Trinidad in the summer.
 His father put down a quarter of the passage.
 However, in early April, in the vacs before the Trinity term, Naipaul took an impulsive trip to Spain, and quickly spent all he had saved.
-Attempting an explanation to his family, he called it "a nervous breakdown."
+Attempting an explanation to his family, he called it "a nervous breakdown".
 Thirty years later, he was to call it "something like a mental illness."